impillar/impillar.github.io/_pages/about.md

 Recent news
 ======
-+ :+2: Our paper "RoLMA: A Practical Adversarial Attack against Deep Learning-based LPR Systems" has been accepted for publication in Inscrypt 2019.
++ :star: Our paper "RoLMA: A Practical Adversarial Attack against Deep Learning-based LPR Systems" has been accepted for publication in Inscrypt 2019.
 + :star: <font color='red'>Won 2019 ACM SIGSAC China Arising Star Award.</font>
 + :star: Our paper "Characterizing Android Signature Issues" has been accepted for publication in ASE 2019.
 + We are organizing an issus on "Data-driven Security" for Cybersecurity journal with Dr. Liu Yang, Dr. Ou xinming, and Dr. Xing Xinyu.
 Please refer to the following link about this issue. [https://mp.weixin.qq.com/s/hn8wUtyTnpay_yDcuWj5KA](https://mp.weixin.qq.com/s/hn8wUtyTnpay_yDcuWj5KA).
 All the intiative and empirical artifacts on security are welcome.